cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

       parameters (sent by relayers) such `TrustingPeriod`, `TrustLevel`, `MaxClockDrift` and adopt the new chain-specified fields such as `UnbondingPeriod`, `ChainId`, `UpgradePath`, etc.
-   11. (E) Upgrade consensus state with a stand-in sentinel value for root</b>
+   11. (E) Upgrade consensus state with a stand-in sentinel value for root
       Note: The upgraded consensus state serve purely as a basis of trust for future `UpdateClientMsgs`, and therefore does not require a root for proof verification.
 Also, we do not set processed time for this consensus state